 This article defines the term, “Contractor” and discusses the regulatory factors and practical considerations related to use of the term from a small business federal government contracting perspective.

 1. Contractor (As Used In Corporations)

 The term “Contractor” in corporations often refers to an individual, performing work for a company while not on the payroll as an employee, having no taxes, benefits or deductions taken from their pay and not covered by any form of insurance.
 The company issues a purchase order to the individual at an hourly rate and submits a Form 1099 to the US government reporting what the contractor is paid for services.
 The contractor must self-insure during the contract period and pay taxes on the money earned at the end of the tax year.

-Recently there has been a dramatic decrease in the use of individuals as contractors in large government contracting corporations due to class action law suits brought by individuals who maintained they were utilized as employees without the associated benefits.
+The use of individuals as contractors in large government contracting corporations has been limited due to class action law suits brought by contracting individuals who maintained they were utilized as employees without the associated benefits.
 As a result, in many companies the existing contractor work force was either offered permanent positions or released.
 Since that time, the use of contractors by large government prime contractors has been principally in specialty roles.